cybersokari/spingboot-gcp/README.md

 ### Deployments

+Deployments are currently automated via GitHub actions.
+The workflow file is located at ``/.github/workflows/deploy.yml``

 The app runs on a Google Compute Engine VM with full GCP API permissions and required scopes

 ### Publishing a new version to Google Artifact Registry